Customer Service

 • Date of inscription / Fecha inscripción

-In Spain an official Certificate of Incorporation does not exist, a Spanish public notary can provide official records to certify the company is incorporated, when it was incorporated and other basic information.
-When a company is incorporated a note must be published in the Governments Borme Gazette, which states the company has been fully registered.
+In Spain a Certificate of Incorporation is not issued.
+Companies are incorporated via notarial deed.
+A Spanish Notary can provide official records to confirm the company exists when it was incorporated and other basic information.
+Notification must be published in the Governments Borme Gazette, which states the company has been fully registered.
 We are able to provide a copy of this official publication.

 Certificate of Good Standing – Nota Simple

-The Certificate of Good Standing does not exist as such in Spain, but it is possible to obtain a Nota Simple document that serves an identical purpose.
-This document is supplied by a Spanish notary who gathers the appropriate documentation and information from the Spanish Central Mercantile Registry.
+The Certificate of Good Standing does not exist in Spain.
+We can obtain a Nota Simple Informativa, a document that serves an identical purpose.
+This is supplied by a Spanish notary who gathers the appropriate paperwork and information from the Spanish Central Mercantile Registry.

 • Deed of Incorporation